DjSapsan/AGE_of_ELO/README.md

 ## Examples

-1. **Predict your rank, ELO and even potential opponents and results against them.You can change your skill and see where and against whom you end up.**
+1. **Predict your rank, ELO and even potential opponents and results against them.
+You can change your skill and see where and against whom you end up.**

   ![img](https://github.com/DjSapsan/AGE_of_ELO/assets/12209464/3c259f8b-f184-4d59-acaa-ff2a36173d59)